 When we measured the exterior temperature of the oven, the backsides reached 120 degrees while the sides and top got up to 98 degrees.
 This is definitely hot, but it isn't the worst temperatures we've seen.
 It comes with the longest cord, measuring 42 inches, so you should have no problem plugging this unit into an outlet and moving it out away from the wall.
 The toaster comes with an instruction book filled with pages of detailed instructions and images.
 It is the only toaster oven that included recipes, 19 in total, covering everything from main dishes to desserts.

 While the Breville is a high-tech and fancy looking toaster oven, it didn't perform as well as other units we tested.
 It offers plenty of conveniences like the simple digital interface and cooking setting, to make the cooking and cleaning process easier.
-However, it wasn't enough to counteract this device's high cost and relatively average cooking abilities.
+However, it wasn't enough to counteract this device's high cost and relatively average cooking abilities, especially if you consider how much more it costs than any of the best toasters.